sv1jsb/django-angular/README.md

 Gulp task for javascript files concatenation and minification.

 ### mongo_sessions
 mongo_sessions is providing the mongodb engine for storing sessions.
-Copied form mongoengine 0.9 and adapted.
+Copied from mongoengine 0.9 and adapted.
 Set SESSION_ENGINE to use it.

     SESSION_ENGINE = 'mongo_sessions.engine'